Note: The Summary table

 I distinguish first-rate, actual identity and second-rate, strange identities:

-• In contrast to that, there are a lot of second-rate (pseudo-)absolute identities.
-They consist of one hyperidentical and one contrary, strange and one zero part.
+• In contrast to that, there is a lot of second-rates (pseudo-)absolute identities.
+They consist of one hyper-identical and one contrary, strange and one zero part.
 They are fixed on specific identities and exclude other, mostly negative ones.
-In this case the affected person has either the feeling of a strange or even unacceptable identity, of a hyper-identity or no identity at all.
+In this case, the affected person has either the sense of a strange or even unacceptable identity, of a hyper-identity, or no identity at all.

-Example: If my status as psychotherapist is establishing my absolute identity, then I would feel as if my entire identity is lost when losing this status.
-Also relativistic over-identifications may lead to a strange or non-existent identity, although many authors see it differently, e.g.: “The structure of the complete Identity is a reflection of the whole social process”.
-The definitions of the Self of Kernberg and others goes into the same direction.
+Example: If my status as psychotherapist establishes my absolute identity, then I would feel as if my entire identity is lost when losing this status.
+Also, relativistic over-identifications may lead to a strange or non-existent identity, although many authors see it differently, e.g.: “The structure of the complete Identity is a reflection of the whole social process”.
+The definitions by the Self of Kernberg and others goes into the same direction.

-It appears good, to define the named attributes (nationality, profession ...) as something that is part of one’s actual Self.
-Stronger, however, is the first-rate core-identity, which exists in the depth of a person that causes me to be myself.
+It appears good, to define the above named attributes (nationality, profession ...) as something that is part of one’s actual Self.
+Stronger, however, is the first-rate core identity, which can be found deep within a person that causes me to be myself.
 But whenever relative identities become absolute, the person is confronted with a lot of different, sometimes paradoxical identities, that cannot be integrated anymore.
-Isn't that one of the main problems of our clients, that the free and unshakable identity is being limited and bounded to severe requirements, so that we can only feel comfortable and identical to ourselves if those internalized self-representatives are confirming it?
-Isn't it obvious, how vulnerable, questionable, delicate and potentially pathogenic is such an image of man?
+Isn't that one of the main problems of our clients, that the free and unshakable identity is being limited and bound to severe requirements, so that we can only feel comfortable and identical to ourselves if those internalized requirements affirm it?
+Isn't it obvious, how vulnerable, questionable, delicate and potentially pathogenic such an image of man is?
 But we need an indestructible identity.

 (See also `Disorder of the person's identity´ and `a2 Identity and otherness´).

-I distinguish first-rate, actual truth and "second-rate, strange truths".
+I distinguish between first-rate, actual truth and “second-rate, strange truths”.

-• The first-rate, actual truth includes all the possible, relative truths.
+• The first-rate, actual truth includes all potential, relative truths.

-The first-rate, actual truth is a wholeness with a variety of relative parts of truth.
+The first-rate, actual truth is an entity with a variety of relative sections of truth.

-More specifically: Every relatively true statement is connected also to a relatively opposite statement, which is also relatively true.
+More specifically: Every relatively true statement is connected to a relatively opposing statement, which is also relatively true.

-Both “truths” would be neither absolutely true nor absolutely untrue.
+Both “truths” are neither absolutely true nor absolutely untrue.
 Those relative truths only stay true if they are embedded in the first-rate actual truth.
-The first-rate truth does not only include objective truths, but also subjective truths.
-You could name it 'meta-truth'.
+The first-rate truth does not only include objective truths but also subjective truths.
+One could identify it as 'meta-truth'.

-Also: objectivity will be the most truthfully if it does not want to be solely objective, but is also including subjectivity.
-And subjectivity will then be the strongest and most true when objectivity involving.
+Also: objectivity will be the most truthful if it does not attempt to be solely objective but also includes subjectivity.
+And subjectivity will be the strongest and most true when it involves objectivity.

-Such as the realities, the different truths also depend on the Absolute.
-They are a subordination of an Absolute and this Absolute decides if they are first-rate or second-rate.
+Similar to the realities, the various truths also depend on the Absolute.
+They are subordinated to an Absolute and this Absolute determines if they are first-rate or second-rate.
 Those statements go hand in hand with the conceptions of the modern logic.
-For example: “The correctness or falsehood of a system can only be determined from the outside of the system” = Gödel's incompleteness theorems.
+For example: “The correctness or falsehood of a system can only be determined from outside of the system” = Gödel's incompleteness theorems.